jamesbvaughan/jamesbvaughan.com/_posts/2017-6-1-python-twilio-scraping.md

 for me to use, and has nice libraries for doing the things I need to do (web scraping and notifying my phone).
 This helped me narrow it down to Javascript and Python.
+There are plenty of other great choices for something like this, but those are the two that I knew I could work efficiently in, based on my past experience.
-I ended up choosing Python, mostly because I had less experience with it and wanted to learn more.
+I ended up choosing Python, mostly because I had slightly less experience with it and wanted to learn more.

 ### Choosing a Web Scraper